whisk3y3/WhisperGate/README.md

 Clicking "Submit to IT Helpdesk" transitions to a standalone sign-in page.
 The target enters their email first, sees a loading screen (*"Taking you to your organization's sign-in page..."*), then the password page with the hint *"Sign in with your [Org] account."*

 The first password is rejected with *"Your account or password is incorrect."* The second attempt succeeds.
 Both are captured and logged.

+> **🧠 Why this works — the split flow:** Every modern identity provider (Microsoft Entra, Okta, Google Workspace) collects email and password on separate screens.
+Showing both fields on a single page is one of the most common tells of a phishing page — it looks like 2018 because it *is* 2018.
+The split flow with an org lookup animation in between matches what the target sees every day when they log into real work applications.
+Muscle memory takes over.
+They're not evaluating whether the page is real — they're just doing the thing they've done a thousand times.
+>
+> **🧠 Why this works — first-attempt rejection:** This is counterintuitive, which is why it's effective.
+Most people assume a fake site would accept any password — so when the page rejects their first attempt, it paradoxically *increases* trust.
+The target thinks "okay, this is actually checking my credentials against something real."
+They re-enter their password (often the same one, sometimes a different one), and the second attempt succeeds.
+The operator now has two captured passwords.
+A surprising number of people rotate between 2-3 passwords across different systems, so the first attempt might be their email password while the second is their VPN password.
+Both get logged with attempt numbers and both appear in the Excel export.

 <!-- Screenshots needed: stage3_email.png, stage3_org_lookup.png, stage3_password.png, stage3_password_error.png -->